GSA-TTS/identity-handbook/_articles/onboarding.md

   > Login.gov Chief of Kittens<br>
   > Technology Transformation Services<br>
   > U.S. General Services Administration

+### Additional Steps for Engineers and Technical Staff

-- [Request Admin rights on your TTS Macbook](https://handbook.tts.gsa.gov/equipment/#admin-rights) if you require it, e.g. if you are a developer.
+- [Request Admin rights on your TTS Macbook](https://handbook.tts.gsa.gov/equipment/#admin-rights) to allow installation of the tools you will need.
 - (Optional) [Add your gpg key to github](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)
+- Complete

 ## For the on-boarding buddy to complete